 Why Your Business Office Space Matters

-Most small businesses will aim to transition to a building that can house all of the staff, operations, and sometimes even stock.
+Most small businesses will aim to transition to a building that can house all staff, operations, and sometimes even stock.
 The inside and outside of your office building become a part of your brand and identity.
-You must make sure your build represents who you are and what you do.
+You must ensure your build represents who you are and what you do.

-In shared buildings, this can be more difficult, but if you are in a position to choose things like the outside aesthetics and work with an architectural metal panel fabricator, you can create a building that makes an impact.
+This can be more difficult in shared buildings, but if you can choose things like the outside aesthetics and work with an architectural metal panel fabricator, you can create an impactful building.

-Both the inside and the outside matter, so what can you do to make sure your office space is the best place for your team to achieve their best work?
+Both the inside and the outside matter, so what can you do to ensure your office space is the best place for your team to achieve their best work?

 Location

-While the idea of having an office building surrounded by greenery and nature can be a goal, you’ll need to consider how your team can get there.
-Not everyone drives, and if you’re not near good public transport lines, you might be missing out on amazing team members.
+While having an office building surrounded by greenery and nature can be a goal, you must consider how your team can get there.
+Not everyone drives, and if you’re not near good public transport lines, you might miss out on fantastic team members.

-Look for the balance between convenience and location, and it is even worth considering if having a bike scheme could help you choose somewhere outside of the main city.
+Look for the balance between convenience and location.
+It is even worth considering whether a bike scheme could help you choose somewhere outside the central city.

-As part of considering the location, if you would prefer an inner-city building, consider how much parking you are going to need - an account for the cost of that too.
+As part of considering the location, if you would prefer an inner-city building, consider how much parking you will need - an account for that cost too.

 Internet

-Almost all businesses run online, and if your building doesn’t have the best internet, you’re going to have to configure your building to ensure you have the best connection.
+Almost all businesses run online, and if your building doesn’t have the best internet, you will have to configure your building to ensure you have the best connection.

 In shared buildings, you might only need to request to be connected, but if you buy the building, you’ll need to arrange it all.